Anne-alysis/SFIshare/README.txt

 Systems Summer School (2016) using a hidden Markov model (HMM).
 Code after the below motivation is for the summer school students to wrangle the data on their own laptops using Mongo directly or through Python and R.  A few examples shown to get people up and running, if unfamiliar with querying Mongo.
+Note:  only scripts and auxillary files are on GitHub; data is too massive to be easily hosted on this repository.
+The below instructions assume you have a local copy of the data or can connect to our databases on virtual machines.

 *** Motivation ***